darklen84/dag_factory/README.md

 The preference for manual dependency injection is not without merit.
 It reflects the views of a significant portion of C++ developers who value simplicity and explicitness over a comprehensive feature set.

-Instead of teaching C++ developers to adopt dependency injection methods and concepts from other languages, Dag_factory aims to enhance the existing dependency injection techniques that C++ developers are already familiar with and improve upon them.
+Instead of teaching C++ developers to adopt dependency injection methods and concepts borrowed from other languages, Dag_factory aims to enhance the existing dependency injection techniques that C++ developers are already familiar with and improve upon them.

 Using the **factory** approach as the basis, Dag_factory introduces enhancements to achieve features typically found in a DI framework.
 As a principle, Dag_factory only adds features that can be achieved without touching any areas that developers dislike.